 - Receive Confirmation – Apr – Jul

 - Apply For Korean Visa – Jul – Aug

 - Book Flight To Korea – Jul – Aug

 - Start With EPIK Program – late Aug

 The actual start date is around the 26th of August each year.
 You may be required to arrive in Korea up to 1 week before that start date for an orientation.
 There are also late fall intake positions in September or October.

-If you’re worried about applying whilst studying at a university, EPIK understands that it takes longer to receive these documents and should accept a letter from your university stating your expected graduation.
+If you’re worried about applying whilst still at university, EPIK understands that it takes longer to receive these documents and will accept a letter from your university with your expected graduation.

 How Long Do EPIK Contracts Last?